- What is cryopreservation/sperm banking?

 Maze Cryobank has two locations.
 One is in Westchester County, in Purchase (right by the intersections of I-95, I-287, and the Hutchinson River Parkway.)
 The second is at 40th Street and Park Avenue, two blocks from Grand Central Station in New York City.

 We have early morning, evening, and weekend hours.
 It is often important to get several specimens banked quickly before treatment begins.
-We go out of our way to make sure you can do this.
+We do everything we can to make sure you can do this.